Pavin Smith Player Props: Diamondbacks vs. Phillies

-On Monday, Pavin Smith (.474 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks and Pavin Smith, who went 1-for-3 with two RBI last time in action, take on Zack Wheeler and the Philadelphia Phillies at Chase Field, Tuesday at 9:40 PM ET.

-He notched a home run while going 2-for-4 in his most recent game against the Tigers.
+In his most recent game he had a one-hit performance (1-for-3) against the Phillies.

 Pavin Smith Game Info & Props vs. the Phillies